raspberrypilearning/boat-race/en/step_7.md

 --- task ---

-Add a new sprite that looks like this, and call it 'gate':
+Paint a new sprite that looks like this, and call it 'gate':

  ![screenshot](images/boat-gate.png)